 Second- and third-year law students have the opportunity to participate in the Frank J. Remington Center's Criminal Appeals Project.
 This fall-spring project combines class work on appellate procedure, client-centered representation on appeal, issue spotting, and persuasive writing, with work on actual criminal appeal cases assigned by the State Public Defender's Office.

-Students in the Criminal Appeals Project will work in pairs on a criminal appeal under the supervision of Remington Center clinical faculty.
-Appeals will be timed so that the transcripts begin arriving early in the fall semester.
-Assuming that a case has merit, briefing in the Court of Appeals will take place during spring semester.
-Please note that each student must make a 2-semester commitment, to ensure that he or she can take a case from start to finish.
+Students in the Criminal Appeals Project will work in pairs on criminal appeals under the supervision of Remington Center clinical faculty.
+Appeals will be timed so that the trial transcripts begin arriving early in the fall semester.
+Assuming that a case has merit, briefing for the Court of Appeals will take place during spring semester.
+Please note that each student must make a 2-semester commitment to ensure that he or she can take a case from start to finish.

-During spring semester, students will take "Appellate Advocacy II," for 1-3 credits.
-Credits are variable depending on how much work each student's appeal requires.
-There will be some large-group meetings in the spring (mostly guest lectures), but most of the work will be on postconviction motions or hearings and/or writing appellate briefs.
+During spring semester, students will enroll in the same two courses for 4-5 credits.
+There will be fewer large-group meetings; most of the work will be on postconviction motions or hearings and/or writing appellate briefs.

-If you are interested in the Criminal Appeals Project, please contact Clinical Assistant Professor Byron Lichstein in Room 4318E.
-You can telephone Professor Lichstein at 265-2741; or email at email@example.com.
+If you are interested in the Criminal Appeals Project, a link to the application is below.
+If you have any questions, please contact Clinical Associate Professor John Pray in Room 4318J.
+You can telephone Professor Pray at 263-7461; or by email at email@example.com.
 For more information on the classroom portion of this project, please see the course description on the Law School's web site.